Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

 \subsubsection{Bipolar-oriented planar maps}

-A planar map is a graph together with an embedding into the complex plane $\BB C$, viewed modulo orientation preserving homeomorphisms of $\BB C$.
 In this paper we work on planar maps with no self-loops, but multiple edges are allowed.
 A planar map is called a triangulation if every face is incident to 3 edges.
 Given a planar map $G$, draw a dual vertex in each face and connect a pair of dual vertices when their corresponding faces are adjacent.
 This produces a new planar map which is called the \emph{dual map} of $ G$.

 An orientation of a graph is a way of assigning each of its edges a direction.
 A vertex is called a sink (resp. source) if there are no outgoing (resp. incoming) edges incident to the vertex.
 An orientation $\cO$ on a planar map is \emph{bipolar} if it is acyclic and has a single source and a single sink.
-An orientation on a planar map is bipolar if and only if the map can be embedded into $\BB C$ in such a way that every edge is oriented upward.
+An orientation on a planar map is bipolar if and only if the map can be embedded into $\BB C$ in such a way that every edge is oriented upward, which means that the starting point of the edge is lower than the ending point of the edge.
 See Figure~\ref{fig:intro-bipolarmap} for an illustration.
 We will always assume that our bipolar-oriented planar maps are embedded in the plane in this manner.

-In order to make the directions of flow lines in the discrete and continuum pictures the same, when we consider an embedding of a bipolar-oriented map we will treat the ``compass" in $\BB C$ as being rotated clockwise by 45 degrees, so that the upward direction is northwest and the downward direction is southeast (c.f.\ Remark~\ref{rmk:compass}).
+In order to make the directions of flow lines in the discrete and continuum pictures the same, when we consider an embedding of a bipolar-oriented map we will treat the ``compass'' in $\BB C$ as being rotated clockwise by 45 degrees, so that the upward direction is northwest and the downward direction is southeast (c.f.\ Remark~\ref{rmk:compass}).
 Hence the edges of an embedded planar map are oriented from southeast to northwest, and it is natural to call the sink the \textit{northwest pole} and the source the \textit{southeast pole}.

 It is also natural to draw an unoriented edge between the two poles that divides the outer face into a \textit{southwest pole face} and a \textit{northeast pole face}.
 The new map including the unoriented edge between the two poles is called the \emph{augmented map} of the original map.